usbarmory/tamago-example/README.md

   * Hardware key derivation (only on non-emulated runs).
   * Large memory allocation.

-On non-emulated hardware the following network services are started:
+The following network services are started:

   * SSH server on 10.0.0.1:22
   * HTTP server on 10.0.0.1:80